Tuscaloosa County, Alabama: Entertainment

 Tuscaloosa's downtown entertainment district contains several music venues, including Tuscaloosa Amphitheater, which regularly hosts live music performances.
 The 1938 Bama Theatre, which has a historic train trestle, is also an events venue.
 Every Friday evening during the summer, the City of Tuscaloosa holds a free live concert series, Live at the Plaza.

-Restaurants & Retailers
+River market

 The Tuscaloosa River Market hosts two weekly farmers markets and is open year-round, although only the Saturday market is open year-round.

 Museums & The Arts

 Historical museums in Tuscaloosa County include the Alabama Museum of Natural History, The Mildred Westervelt Warner Transportation Museum, and the Paul W. Bryant Museum, which celebrates The University of Alabama's athletics history.
-There is also The Children’s Hands on Museum (CHOM) which showcases the history of Tuscaloosa County.
+There is also The Children's Hands on Museum (CHOM) which showcases the history of Tuscaloosa County.

 Kentuck Art Center in historic downtown Northport represents approximately 180 artists from around the country, 60% of whom are local to Alabama.
-The Center also hosts an annual Kentuck Festival of the Arts, which has a yearly attendance of 10,000-20,000.
+The center also hosts an annual Kentuck Festival of the Arts, which has a yearly attendance of 10,000-20,000.